 Copyright issues with live streams and Hangouts On Air

-All live broadcasts are scanned for third-party content.
+All live broadcasts are scanned for matches to third-party content, including copyrighted content in the form of another live broadcast, like a sporting event.
 When third-party content is identified, a placeholder image may replace your live broadcast until our system no longer detects third-party content.
 In some cases, we may terminate your live broadcast.
 Live streams and Hangouts On Air can also be terminated if they receive a copyright strike or a Community Guidelines strike.

 Before your live broadcast is terminated or replaced with a still image, you will be warned to stop broadcasting the third-party content that our system has identified.
-If you comply with this warning, your broadcast will be allowed to continue.
-If copyrighted content remains in your broadcast, it will be temporarily interrupted or terminated, and you may lose access to live streaming and Hangouts On Air.
+If you comply with this warning and address the outstanding issues, your broadcast will be allowed to continue.
+If the third-party content remains in your broadcast, your live stream will be temporarily interrupted or terminated, and you may lose access to live streaming and Hangouts On Air.

 How to live stream third-party content when you've licensed the rights